 Seventy-seven per cent of the current MPP class receive full or partial funding, and all of the seven doctoral students who have recently started their DPhil are also funded.

-For the first time in this year’s class, we can count a Roma Education Fund scholar, two Westpac scholars, a Vicky Noon scholar and a Standard Bank Derek Cooper scholar, among the more established scholarships and the new ones available from 2020.
+For the first time in this year’s class, we can count a Roma Education Fund scholar, two Westpac scholars, a Vicky Noon scholar and a Standard Bank Africa Chairman's scholar, among the more established scholarships and the new ones available from 2020.

 Our dean, Professor Ngaire Woods, said: “The world needs a new generation of leaders who are able to listen to, learn from and represent a variety of voices.
 We at the Blavatnik School are committed to supporting applicants from all backgrounds and we work tirelessly to ensure that financial costs are not a barrier to studying with us in Oxford.”